refinedev/refine/documentation/docs/api-references/components/basic-views/create.md

 ### `resource`

 The `<Create>` component reads the `resource` information from the route by default.
 This default behavior will not work on custom pages.
-If you want to use the `<Create>` component in a custom page, you can use the `resource` property.
+If you want to use the `<Create>` component in a custom page, you can use the `resource` prop.

 [Refer to the custom pages documentation for detailed usage. &#8594](#)